Rebel (2012 film)

-Rebel is a 2012 Indian Telugu-language action drama film written and directed by Raghava Lawrence.
+Rebel is a 2012 Indian Telugu-language action comedy film written and directed by Raghava Lawrence.
 The film stars an ensemble cast featuring Prabhas, Tamannaah Bhatia, Deeksha Seth, Krishnam Raju, Mukesh Rishi, K. C. Shankar, and Pradeep Rawat.
 It was produced by J. Bhaghawan and J. Pulla Rao under the Sri Balaji Cine Media banner.
 Lawrence also handled the dance choreography and soundtrack, while the background score was handled by S. Chinna.

 Rebel was theatrically released worldwide on 28 September 2012.
-The film received mixed reviews from critics and underperformed at the box office.
+The film received mixed reviews from critics and underperformed at the box office despite a good opening, collecting a distributor's share of ₹27.3 crore and gross of around ₹44 crore.